 Why is substance abuse so common among people living with mental illness?
 There are several possible explanations:

-Some patients may already be aware of having a psychiatric diagnosis when they are admitted to an ARS treatment facility.
+Some clients may already be aware of having a psychiatric diagnosis when they are admitted to an ARS treatment facility.
 Others are receiving a diagnosis and effective mental health care for the first time.
 The National Alliance on Mental Illness reports that 60 percent of adults with a psychiatric disorder received no therapeutic help at all within the past 12 months.
 For these individuals, a treatment program for co-occurring disorders represents a new source of hope.

 In order to treat both conditions successfully, a facility’s mental health and recovery services must be integrated.
 Unless both issues are addressed at the same time, the outcomes of treatment probably will not be positive.
-A patient with a serious mental illness who is treated only for addiction is likely to either drop out of treatment early or to experience a relapse of either psychiatric symptoms or substance abuse.
+A client with a serious mental illness who is treated only for addiction is likely to either drop out of treatment early or to experience a relapse of either psychiatric symptoms or substance abuse.

 At ARS, we make it a priority to treat co-occurring disorders within the same program, using the following methods:

 While co-occurring disorders are common, integrated treatment programs are much more rare.
-According to Psychiatric News, up to 50 percent of psychiatric patients being treated for mental illness also have a substance use disorder, yet relatively few of them will receive treatment for both disorders at the same time.
+According to Psychiatric News, up to 50 percent of psychiatric patients being treated for mental illness also have a substance use disorder, yet relatively few of them receive treatment for both disorders at the same time.
 Integrated treatment works most effectively in the following conditions:

 To produce the best outcomes from treatment, the treatment team must be trained and educated in both mental health care and recovery services.
 Our ARS team is led by psychiatrists and physicians who have experience and education in both of these important areas.
 Cross-trained therapists, nurses, holistic therapists, and nutritionists contribute their knowledge and experience to the treatment of co-occurring disorders.

 After finishing a residential program, patients may graduate to a less intensive level of care.
 Our continuum of services includes outpatient care, partial hospitalization programs, and transitional living or sober housing.
-In the advanced stages of recovery, patients can practice their new coping strategies in the safe, supportive environment of a sober living home.
-With access to therapists, groups, meetings, and classes, patients have a strong network of professional and personal support for as long as they need it.
+In the advanced stages of recovery, clients can practice their new coping strategies in the safe, supportive environment of a sober living home.
+With access to therapists, groups, meetings, and classes, clients have a strong network of professional and personal support for as long as they need it.